The NISQ Complexity of Collision Finding: Collision Finding

 \begin{definition}[Collision Type] Given a history-database consistent pair $(H,D)$, we say that it contains a collision if there exist two values $x_1 \neq x_2$ such that $D(x_1) = D(x_2) \neq \bot$.
 Additionally, if $x_1,x_2 \notin H$ the collision is said to be \emph{quantum}, if $x_1,x_2 \in H$ it is said to be \emph{classical} and if $x_1 \notin H$, $x_2 \in H$ it is said to be \emph{hybrid}. \end{definition}

 We now give a series of predicates that characterize what types of collisions have been recorded in a basis state.
-Later on, we will combine these predicates together to define the different measures of progress needed in our proofs.
+Later on, we will combine these predicates together to define the measures of progress needed in our proofs.

-\begin{definition} The following predicates evaluate a basis state $\ket{x,p,w,H,D}$ to $\predT$ if and only if it is history-database consistent (see \Cref{Def:consistent}) and satisfies the next conditions: \begin{itemize} \item $\predQ$, $\textsc{h}$, $\textsc{c}$: there is respectively at least one quantum, one hybrid or one classical collision contained in $(H,D)$. \item $\predQQ$: there are at least two quantum collisions contained in $(H,D)$. \item $\predX$: the query index is not in the history (i.e. $x \notin H$) and it is contained in every hybrid collision (i.e. if $D(x_1) = D(x_2)$ and $x_1 \notin H$, $x_2 \in H$ then $x = x_1$). \end{itemize} \end{definition}
+\begin{definition} The following predicates evaluate a basis state $\ket{x,p,w,H,D}$ to $\predT$ if and only if it is history-database consistent (see \Cref{Def:consistent}) and satisfies the next conditions: \begin{itemize} \item $\predQ$, $\textsc{h}$, $\textsc{c}$: there is respectively at least one quantum, one hybrid or one classical collision contained in $(H,D)$. \item $\predX\predQ$: the predicate $\predQ$ holds \emph{and} the query index $x$ is contained in every quantum collision. \item $\predX\predH$: the predicate $\predH$ holds \emph{and} the query index is contained in every hybrid collision \emph{and} the query index is not in the history. \item $\br{\predX}\predQ$ (resp. $\br{\predX}\predH$): the predicate $\predQ$ (resp. $\predH$) holds, but not $\predX\predQ$ (resp. $\predX\predH$). \end{itemize} \end{definition}